mostjs/core/docs/faq.rst

 A: No. ``@most/core`` and Node streams are both based on the general concept of [stream processing](https://en.wikipedia.org/wiki/Stream_processing).
 However, they differ in their specific goals, architectures, and APIs.

-``@most/core`` :ref:`Event Streams`:
+``@most/core`` :ref:`Event Streams`

-* Deal with discrete events as they happen, such as mouse clicks, where reactivity (timeliness) is a significant factor;
+* deal with discrete events as they happen, such as mouse clicks, where reactivity (timeliness) is a significant factor;
-* Provide an API of functions for filtering, transforming, merging, etc. discrete event streams; and
+* provide an API of functions for filtering, transforming, merging, etc. discrete event streams; and
-* Add new functionality by writing new event sources and functions.
+* add new functionality by writing new event sources and functions.

-In contrast, Node streams:
+In contrast, Node streams

-* Deal primarily with chunked data IO (even though they have "object mode"), where flow control (a.k.a. [back pressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/#too-much-data-too-quickly)) is a significant factor;
+* deal primarily with chunked data IO (even though they have "object mode"), where flow control (a.k.a. [back pressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/#too-much-data-too-quickly)) is a significant factor;
-* Provide an API based around piping one stream through another; and
+* provide an API based around piping one stream through another; and
-* Add new functionality by writing new Readable, Writable, and Transform streams.
+* add new functionality by writing new Readable, Writable, and Transform streams.